 French Lentil Salad with Goat Cheese

 french lentil salad

-I make this lentil salad when I get tired of hasty on-the-go lunches and am craving something wholesome.
+I make this lentil salad when I’m looking to switch up my weekday lunch routine with something equally nourishing, but a bit different than the norm.
 It’s made with French green lentils, which are ideal for salads (and also my favorite lentil soup recipe) because they hold their shape when cooked.
 These lentils are grown in the rich volcanic soil near Le Puy en Velay in the Auvergne region of France and have a wonderful earthy flavor.
 You can find them in the bulk section at Whole Foods or other specialty food shops.
 Unlike dried beans, lentils don’t require pre-soaking prior to being cooked.
-You simply pick over the little legumes, remove any that look broken or damaged, and cook for 20-30 minutes.
+You simply pick over the little legumes, remove any that look broken or damaged, and cook for 20 to 30 minutes.
 So easy!

+French Lentil Salad with Goat Cheese